mrmuditarya/git_learning/README.md

 This repo is only used by Students who try and learn !!

 this is the second change I am doing in the readme file..

+this is third change from github UI and my parent is the second change..